software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/02-project-initialization.md

 ```

 :::info
-Even though `hello_starknet.cairo` file is defined in the nested directory, we use `"src"` as path to the contract.
-This
+Even though `hello_starknet.cairo` file is defined in the nested directory, we use a package
-is necessary for the imports from other modules (like `business_logic`) to work.
+directory `"hello_starknet"` as path to the contract.
+This is necessary for the imports from modules within package
+containing the contract (like `business_logic`) to work.
 :::

 ## Using multiple contracts in project